Product-led growth (PLG) is a business strategy that focuses on using a company’s product as the primary driver for growth.

 - Customer Acquisition Cost (CAC): Expenses incurred in acquiring a new customer.

 Why should you measure PLG metrics?

-The answer is simple — you can’t be shooting in the dark when it comes to product-led growth.
+The answer is simple — you can’t be shooting in the dark when it comes to a product-led growth model.
 The more data-driven decisions you make, the more profitable your company is going to be.
 Having a clear overview of your PLG metrics will show how successful your product-led strategy is.

 “It’s about making sure that we’re decreasing the time to value that customers get when experiencing the product for the first time.”Liat Bycel, the VP of Sales at Airtable

 Is a product-led approach right for your product?

 A product-led approach makes a lot of sense, but it’s not always the best approach for every product or company.
 Here are five factors to consider when determining if a product-led approach is right for your product:

 - Product maturity: A product-led approach is most effective for mature products that have a significant user base and generate revenue.
 This approach may not be as effective for early-stage products that are still gaining traction.